MouseSavers.com - Great deals on all things Disney!

 If you will have a car, the most step-saving of Disney's resorts is Wilderness Lodge.
 All rooms are in the main building and the building's layout is relatively compact by Disney standards.
 There is valet parking.
 You can take a bus to Magic Kingdom to avoid the parking issues.
 (There is also boat service to Magic Kingdom from Wilderness Lodge, but it requires some walking through the grounds to get out to the dock, and it may be difficult for some people to step into the boat.)

-If you are dead-set on not renting a car, the most convenient hotels are Disney's Grand Floridian and Contemporary.
-You'll want to be in the "main tower building" rooms, which are of course the most expensive: the Monorail stop will be in the same building.
-From those two hotels you can take the Resort Monorail directly to Magic Kingdom.
+If you are dead-set on not renting a car, the most convenient hotels are Disney’s Grand Floridian, Polynesian and Contemporary.
+At the Contemporary, you’ll want to be in the “main tower building” rooms, which are of course the most expensive: the Monorail stop will be in the same building.
+From those three hotels you can take the Resort Monorail directly to Magic Kingdom.
 To get to Epcot you take the Resort Monorail to the Ticket and Transportation Center, where you transfer to the Epcot Monorail.
-You will have to take a Disney bus to Animal Kingdom or Disney's Hollywood Studios from those two resorts, however.
+You will have to take a Disney bus to Animal Kingdom or Disney’s Hollywood Studios from those two resorts, however.

 Does Disney World ever offer special discounts for Canadians?

-Not recently.
-In the past, when the exchange rate was much less favorable for Canadians, Disney World occasionally offered "at par" specials on vacation packages, hotel rooms and tickets, particularly in the off-season.
+Not often, but occasionally.
+In the past, when the exchange rate was much less favorable for Canadians, Disney World occasionally offered “at par” specials on vacation packages, hotel rooms and tickets, particularly in the off-season.

 Canadians can book the US offers.
-The Disney specialist travel agency I recommend, Small World Vacations, gladly works with clients around the globe.
+The Disney specialist travel agency we recommend, Small World Vacations, gladly works with clients around the globe.
 They have many clients from Canada.

 Does Disney World ever offer special discounts for visitors from the UK and Ireland?

 Yes.
 Disney sometimes offers special deals for visitors from the UK and Ireland on holiday packages, hotel rooms and tickets for Walt Disney World.
-To see more information on Walt Disney World offers for visitors from the UK and Ireland, click here.
+Read our information on Walt Disney World offers for visitors from the UK and Ireland.

 General Questions about Accommodations